 Hoppers London opened on the 28th of October 2015, by the Sethi siblings Karam, Jyotin and Sunainain in the premises that formally housed Koya – the bunch famed for cooking fresh udon noodles.
-Maybe you know already, if you don’t there is a mention in my Bao London review that they are also behind Trishna, Gymkhana, Kitchen Table/Bubble Dogs and Lyles of Shoreditch.
+Maybe you know already, if you don’t there is a mention in my Bao London review that they are also behind Trishna, Gymkhana, Kitchen Table/Bubble Dogs and Michelin starred Lyles of Shoreditch.
 So what is it about?
-Well, it’s Sri Lankan and Tamil inspired street food, hoppers and dosas is their unique selling point.
+Well, it’s Sri Lankan and Tamil inspired street food, hoppers and dosas are their unique selling point.
 The snacks are traditionally served from road side shacks in their native origins.
 In case you’re wondering, they are bowl shaped pancakes made from fermented rice batter and coconut milk.
 Dosas may be more familiar territory, which are a fermented batter of ground rice and lentils.
-It’s all enjoyed in a 40 cover intimate restaurant clad with patterned tiles, wood panelling and comes with a copper topped bar.
+It’s all enjoyed in a 40 cover intimate restaurant, clad with patterned tiles, wood panelling and comes with a copper topped bar.
 The casual affair continues with the exposed brick work, hand carved masks too.
 It’s a strictly ‘no-bookings’ restaurant, but stay with me here, as it’s actually worth queuing for.

 The menu is easy to follow as is the drinks list – we’re off to a good start.

-Cashew, casava and ash plantain fry (£3).
-First up from the ‘snacks’ section, and it’s the kind of snack you need on the sofa watching your favourite movie.
+Cashew, casava and ash plantain fry (£3) we’re first up from the ‘snacks’ section, and it’s the kind of snack you need on the sofa watching your favourite movie.
 I mean that in the best possible way.
-The crisps were crunchy and lightly dusted with spice – dipped into the smokey, tangy, spicy sauce it came with, gave an addictive bite.
+The crisps were crunchy and lightly dusted with spice – dipped into the smokey, tangy, spicy sauce it came with gave an addictive bite.

 Chicken heart chukka (£4.5).
 The hearts were cooked in a plethora of spices, caramelised with pieces of chicken thigh too.
 They were my favourite thing to eat from the ‘snacks’ section.
 If organ meat isn’t your thing then I’d guarantee you’d be converted after eating this dish.
 They were utterly brilliant.

 Mutton rolls (£4.5 for 2 rolls).
 Crispy shelled snacks filled with gamey spiced mutton, all punched up with the tangy sambal dip it came with.